 In addition to the stormwater realignment, pollutant traps were installed at Boston and Normandy Roads as part of the stormwater network improvements for Auckland.
 They capture large and non-biodegradable waste such as litter and coarse sediment to prevent it reaching waterways.

 Micro-tunnel boring machine

-The tunneling is being done by a German-built Herrenknecht AVN machine.
+The tunneling was done by a German-built Herrenknecht AVN machine.
 You can read about how it works here.

 Naming digging equipment after women is said to be a tradition that dates to the 1500s when miners prayed to St. Barbara to keep them safe underground.

 Saint Barbara is the patron saint of armourers, artillerymen, military engineers, miners and others who work with explosives because her legend associated her with lightning.

 From solving a stormwater issue in Auckland to helping the water supply in Ecuador.

 She has just finished replacing the stormwater main around Mt Eden’s Water and Nikau Streets as it was in the path of the future CRL tunnels.

 She's shown heading to port for her sea voyage.

 The micro tunnel boring machine is off to dig a 4km long tunnel in the second biggest city in Ecuador, Guayaquil.
 Guayaquil is on a river estuary and the tunnel will take water from the river to a new treatment station.